 You receive 50,000 bonus Ultimate Rewards points after spending $4,000 in the first three months.
 This bonus is worth $750 in award travel booked through Chase or you can transfer your points to the 13 Ultimate Rewards travel partners.
 Some of these 1:1 partners include Southwest Airlines, United, Hyatt, and Marriott.

-Besides this hefty signup bonus, you’ll also earn 3x points on all travel and dining purchases; not just airline and hotel purchases.
+Besides this hefty signup bonus, you’ll also earn 3x points on dining purchases and you can also earn 3X points on travel immediately after earning your $300 travel credit.
 You’ll also get free Global Entry membership and Priority Pass Select access.
-The Chase Sapphire Reserve is definitely worth a look.
+The Chase Sapphire Reserve® is definitely worth a look.

 Chase Ink Business Preferred